- The Resume Was the Easy Part

 Don’t use a generic “Dear Sir or Madam” or “To whom it May Concern“.
 Cover letters addressed that way don’t get much attention which means your resume won’t get any attention at all.

-Research the company and particular job you are applying for, this helps you customize your cover letter.
+Research the company and the particular job you are applying for, this helps you customize your cover letter.
 Too many applicants skip this step because most are not applying for a single job but carpet bombing job openings.

 It takes some time and effort to do that kind of research when you’re applying for a lot of jobs at once but it shows a hiring manager that you are interested in their specific job and that will set you apart from other applicants with more generic letters.